-Chemotherapy-induced peripheral neurotoxicity (CIPN) is a common and potentially long-term/persistent adverse event of the most commonly used anticancer drugs: platinum drugs, taxanes, vinca alkaloids, proteasome inhibitors and thalidomide.7 There is no state of the art efficacious curative and/or preventive treatment for this condition.^{19,22,31,38}
+Chemotherapy-induced peripheral neurotoxicity (CIPN) is a common and potentially long-term/persistent adverse event of the most commonly used anticancer drugs: platinum drugs, taxanes, vinca alkaloids, proteasome inhibitors and thalidomide[7].
+At the state-of-the art there is no efficacious curative and/or preventive treatment for this condition[19, 22, 31, 38].

-In part, this unmet clinical and scientific need is due to an incomplete understanding of axonal damage mechanisms related to different anticancer drugs.28 Therefore, it is crucial to have robust preclinical models addressing pathogenetic mechanisms.15 In this regard in vivo models are pivotal and it is mandatory to use translational methods to promptly transfer data from bench to bedside and vice versa; nerve conduction studies (NCS) are guite a relevant option since they can be similarly performed at a preclinical and clinical level in CIPN.^{1,3,6,9,17,26,27,34} However, an even more refined option can lead to deeper investigations on axonal damage mechanisms: nerve excitability testing (NET).
-NET is an elegant approach that enables testing axonal properties; it was first devised in a clinical setting^{13,16} and later adapted to animal models.^{11,14,24,40} In investigating CIPN, it raised increasing interest and application in oxaliplatin(OHP)-induced CIPN since NET can detect the hyperexcitability state that OHP can transiently induce, on the side of the chronic cumulative axonal polyneuropathy,2 both at a clinical^{18,20,21,30} and preclinical^{5,12,23} level.
+In part, this unmet clinical and scientific need is due to an incomplete understanding of axonal damage mechanisms related to different anticancer drugs[28].
+Therefore, it is crucial to have robust preclinical models addressing pathogenetic mechanisms [15].
+In this regard in vivo models are pivotal and it is mandatory to use translational methods to promptly transfer data from bench to bed side and vice versa; nerve conduction studies (NCS) are quite a relevant option since they can be similarly performed at a preclinical and clinical level in CIPN[1, 3, 6, 9, 17, 26, 27, 34].
+However, an even more refined option can lead to deeper investigations on axonal damage mechanisms: nerve excitability testing (NET).
+NET is an elegant approach that enables testing axonal properties; it was first devised in a clinical setting[13, 16] and later adapted to animal models[11, 14, 24, 40].
+In investigating CIPN, it raised increasing interest and application oxaliplatin(OHP)-induced CIPN since NET can detect the hyperexcitability state that OHP can transiently induce, on the side of the chronic cumulative axonal polyneuropathy [2], both at a clinical [18, 20, 21, 30] and preclinical[5, 12, 23] level.
 However, NET could be also used to verify other early changes leading to axonal damage due to different anticancer drugs, possibly detecting precocious alterations.
-In CIPN NET was little explored apart from the OHP-related setting; only a small study on a clinical cohort was published suggesting that NET can detect early changes due to antitubulinic agent.29 To further explore NET exploitability to test CIPN pathogenesis, we therefore used NET in two different robust CIPN models, one related to platinum compounds, OHP, and the other to an antitubulinic agent, paclitaxel (PTX), whose neurotoxic patterns are guite different: platinum compounds first target dorsal root ganglia (DRG) neurons and cause a mild sensory axonal neuronopathy, whereas, PTX, thanks to its effects on microtubules, exerts a relevant damage in axons leading to a moderate-severe sensory-motor axonal polyneuropathy.^{7,28} Our aim was to explore NET use in CIPN setting to exploit its full potential in monitoring early alterations related to different mechanisms underlying axonal damage.
+In CIPN NET was little explored apart from the OHP-related setting; only a small study on a clinical cohort was published suggesting that NET can detect early changes due to antitubulinic agent [29].
+To further explore NET exploitability to test CIPN pathogenesis, we therefore used NET in 2 different robust CIPN models, one related to platinum compounds, OHP, and the other to an antitubulinic agent, PTX, whose neurotoxic patterns are quite different: platinum compounds first target dorsal root ganglia (DRG) neurons and cause a mild sensory axonal neuronopathy, whereas, PTX, thanks to its effects on microtubules, exert a relevant damage in axons leading to a moderate-severe sensory-motor axonal polyneuropathy [7, 28].
+Our aim was to explore NET use in CIPN setting to exploit its full potential in monitoring early alterations related to different mechanisms underlying axonal damage.